The Rush to Judgment on Brett Kavanaugh

 Every modern-era judicial nominee has mastered the art of dissembling, and pretending to have a completely open mind and a “I just call the balls and strikes” objectivity about every controversial issue.

 But actual lying is something different.
-Clarence Thomas’s interlocutors believed that he was lying about Anita Hill, and the intervening years makes it more likely they were right.
-This is the first time I’m aware of, since the Thomas hearings, in which Senators opposing the nomination have come out to say: this nominee is lying under oath.
+Clarence Thomas’s interlocutors believed that he was lying about Anita Hill, and the intervening years make it more likely they were right.
+This is the first time I’m aware of, since the Thomas hearings, in which senators opposing the nomination have come out and said: This nominee is lying under oath.
 It is worth knowing the truth before the now-or-never vote is cast.

 The second question involves finances.
 There’s been only one genuine impeachment of a Supreme Court justice, back in 1804.
-But the threat of impeachment convinced another Justice, Abe Fortas, to resign, in the Lyndon Johnson era.
+But the threat of impeachment convinced another justice, Abe Fortas, to resign, in the Lyndon Johnson era.

 The cause of Fortas’s problems was what now seem like penny-ante financial complications.
 A $15,000 fee for some seminars, news of a $20,000 annual retainer from a Wall Street figure.